Pratyaksha462/realtor-clone-react/README.md

 # realtor-clone-react
-Realtor clone using React js and Tailwing CSS
+Realtor clone using React js and Tailwind CSS